 Turabian, Kate L. A Manual for Writers of Research Papers, Theses, and Dissertations: Chicago Style for Students and Researchers

 Bridwell Library Theological Writing Center offers a regular cycle of workshops each semester.
 Groups of five or more students can request specific or customized workshops not on the schedule with advance notice.
-Workshops offered by Bridwell's Theological Writing Center include:
+Workshops offered by Bridwell's Theological Writing Center are listed under the "News & Events" tab on the Bridwell Library home page.

 Individual sessions with Bridwell Theological Writing Center's staff are 30 minutes in length and by appointment.